-In an emergency threatening 'serious disruption to public order or internal or external security' (article 185, paragraph 3 Federal Constitution), in particular concerning a systemically important bank, the Federal Council may deviate from these provisions.
-It did so in the merger of Credit Suisse Group into UBS in 2023 by declaring various provisions of the Merger Act inapplicable, in particular the need to obtain the approval of the general assemblies of the companies (see article 10a - in the meantime repealed - of the Ordinance on Additional Liquidity Assistance Loans and the Granting of Fede ral Default Guarantees for Liquidity Assistance Loans from the Swiss Nation al Bank to Systemically Important Banks of 16 March 2023).
+Additionally, the Federal Council may deviate from the mentioned provisions in an emergency threatening 'serious disruption to public order or internal or external security' (article 185, paragraph 3 Federal Constitution), in particular concerning a systemically important bank.
+It did so in the merger of Credit Suisse into UBS in 2023 by declaring various provisions of the Merger Act inapplicable, in particular the need to obtain the approval of the general assemblies of the companies (see article 10a (in the meantime effectively repealed) of the Ordinance on Additional Liquidity Assistance Loans and the Granting of Fede ral Default Guarantees for Liquidity Assistance Loans from the Swiss Nation al Bank to Systemically Important Banks of 16 March 2023).
+Listed companies may in their articles of association foresee a right to reject acquirers of shares if they risked violating regulatory requirements such as under financial market laws (article 4 of the Final Provisions to Title XXVI CO).